alexanderjhoward/Pik1-DE-FT/3_Variant_Calling/README.md

 ```

 To fit within computational constraints and more rapidly determine the presence/absence of Pikp-1 variants in our dataset, one lane of reads from each rice line was aligned against the N22 genome.
-These output alignments were checked for read coverage within the ligand binding domain, and lines with 6 or more positions missing a read within that window were excluded from further consideration.
-Lines which passed this threshold were retained for downstream alignment with their full set of reads.
-This approach helped narrow the number of sequence alignments we needed to do to identify variants closely related to Pikp/Pikh.
+These output alignments were checked for read coverage within the ligand binding domain, and lines with 6 or more positions missing a mapped read within that window were excluded from further consideration.
+Lines which passed this threshold were retained for downstream alignment using their full set of reads.
+This approach helped narrow the number of full sequence alignments we needed to conduct to identify variants closely related to Pikp/Pikh.

 ```bash